How Apple can get developers fired up about the Apple Watch again

 I saved the biggest opportunity for improvement for last.
 The biggest problem with the Watch may also Apple’s biggest problem as a company.
 Apple has fallen behind in artificial intelligence–especially the AI that powers the voice-based personal assistant, Siri.

 One of the reasons Apple cares so deeply about the Watch is that it is a uniquely personal device which you wear next to your body all day long.
-That requires a small size and light weight.
+That requires a small size and lightweight.
 It also entails a shrunken user interface, so having some way other than that tiny screen to communicate with the device is important.
 And that’s voice input.

 When using Siri on the Apple Watch with AirPods works, it’s great having an assistant speaking information directly into my ear so no one else can hear it.
-And Apple made a big improvement by allowing Siri to talk back to the user in THEApple Watch 3.
+And Apple made a big improvement by allowing Siri to talk back to the user in Apple Watch 3.
 But, in practice, talking to Siri this way is so hit and miss and so slow that I usually avoid trying it.
 Even though I have my AirPods set to launch Siri with a double tap to the side of either earphone, the Watch often doesn’t respond.
 Often, when I am able to wake up Siri, it begins listening but very quickly displays a message reading “Sorry could you say that again?” before I have a chance to spit out my request.
 And this is to say nothing of Siri’s difficulties comprehending requests even in perfect conditions.

 Making Siri work smoothly and effectively on the Watch is important to consumers, and equally important to developers who have to decide whether to expend scarce resources to develop apps for the platform.
 That’s why I hope to hear Apple talk about Siri on the Watch–and the other improvements listed above–when it has the audience of some 4,000 developers at the WWDC keynote Monday morning.